mdm/mdm.github.io/about.markdown

 permalink: /about/
 ---

 Hi, my name is Marc Dominik Migge.
-I'm a software developer from Bonn, Germany and this is my blog/portfolio.
+I'm a software developer from Cologne, Germany and this is my blog/portfolio.
 In my free time I enjoy playing Go and learning foreign languages - especially Japanese.

 ![Me playing Go](/images/me_playing_go.jpg)